-Slovakia tax system: audit, reporting and optimization of taxation of Slovakian companies and individuals: VAT, income tax and capital gains
+Slovakia tax system - taxation of Slovakian companies and individuals: VAT, income tax and capital gains.
+Tax treaties of Slovakia.

 Basic taxes (briefly)